 A little about me:

-This my 18th year of teaching and my 15th year teaching highly capable students.
+This my 19th year of teaching and my 16th year teaching highly capable students.
 I grew up in Richland, WA, graduated from University of Washington (Go Dawgs!) and SPU.
-I am married and have two children at Shorewood.
-My son is a senior and is in the drumline.
-My daughter is a freshman and is a dancer.
+I am married and have two children.
+My son just graduated from Shorewood and will attend University of Washington in the fall.
+My daughter is a sophomore and is a dancer.
 I can be found running and sometimes walking my very rotund bulldog in Richmond Beach.
-When there is something to cheer for again I will be in the stands and in the audience cheering on my children, SW T-Birds and the Huskies!
+When there is something to cheer for again I will be in the stands and in the audience cheering on SW T-Birds and the Huskies!

 As a parent, I understand the anxiety we are all feeling right now.
-We want what is best for our children and worry they will fall behind.
-Know that the fall virtual learning experience will be different than the spring.
-I am confident that with your support I can provide a challenging, positive learning experience for your student.
+We want what is best for our children and are anxious about returning to in person school.
+Know that the fall will be an adjustment for us all.
+We will work through it together.
+I am confident that with your support I can provide a challenging, positive back to school experience for your student.

-I am hopeful we will be back together in room 309 at some point this year with my students, our families and teacher friends.
+I can't wait to be back together in room 309 this fall with my students, our families and teacher friends.
 If you are a student who is joining us, I can't wait to meet you!
 If you are a returnig student- welcome back!
 See you all soon!